HungLe14/udacity-capstone/README.md

 I went to aws to initialize eks and add a node group to it finally i run kubectl apply -f k8s picture of pipeline you can see i attached

+NOTICE: I don't have any credit card so that I'll use Github action for this project.